Dark565/EWL/readme.md

 The library has four different submodules compilled to another shared objects:

--<b>System</b>
+- <b>System</b>
-<p>Offers basic core functions like managing with threads, playing with the time or getting CPU informations;
+<br>Offers basic core functions like managing with threads, playing with the time or getting CPU informations;

--<b>Graphics</b>
+- <b>Graphics</b>
-<p>Visual fragments.
+<br>Visual fragments.
 Creating windows, manipulating with pixmaps and image rendering;

--<b>Audio</b>
+- <b>Audio</b>
-<p>Part for audio guys who wanna drown out the silence.
+<br>Part for audio guys who wanna drown out the silence.
 Gives audio buffers, abbility of playing and registering sounds and simple audio effects;

--<b>Formats</b>
+- <b>Formats</b>
-<p>Library's IO manager and native converter.
+<br>Library's IO manager and native converter.
 It takes the seal for importing/exporting media.
 Required by Graphics and Audio.

-<h1> How to play with it </h1>
+<h2> How to play with it </h2>

 The first you have to do is configure build data.
 Run your terminal emulator.
 Then give the execute permissions for `autogen.sh` and run it.